openhab/openhab-docs/configuration/habpanel.md

 Even when there is an active panel configuration, HABPanel uses the browser's storage to sync a locally-managed copy.
 With the **Edit the local panel configuration (experts only)** link under the _"Local storage"_ storage configuration option in the settings screen, the raw structure of the panel configuration can be inspected, modified, and exported or imported from/to a .json file.
 It is also an alternative way to backup, restore and share the configuration.

 HABPanel uses service configuration variables to store its data on the openHAB server.
-They can be accessed using Paper UI (_Configuration > Services > UI > HABPanel > Configure_) or in the openHAB Karaf console:
+They can be accessed using UI (_Settings > UI > HABPanel > Configure_) or in the openHAB Karaf console:

 ```shell
 openhab> config:edit org.openhab.habpanel